hipe/tmx/lib/skylab/headless/doc/issues/050-name-conventions.md

 # name conventions :[#050]

+(EDIT: this document is old. it is still 95% relevant but could use some cleanup near style :+#todo. the child nodes of this node is where it gets more interesting).

 ## some thoughts on the name `name`

 Don't use it.
 As a complete variable or method name, "name" is so vague